 In the morning, we made breakfast, watched the pelicans, packed up, and headed out for another day of driving.
 We made our way back up to Route 2, and spent the morning driving through fracking country.
 The goal was to get as far into Minnesota as possible.
 We did achieve that goal, and almost made it to Duluth.
 We stopped in Bemidji for dinner on the lake, and a stop a Harmony Health Foods Coop.

 Our campground for the night turned out to be the Jacobson Campground.
 It’s a county park with 13 campsites, along the Mississippi River.
 We’ve found that often county parks are overlooked by campers.
 This was no different.
-While we drove past full campgrounds on to Jacobson, this had only three sites occupied when we arrived.
+While we drove past full campgrounds on the way to Jacobson, which only had three sites occupied when we arrived.

 The downside was mosquitoes and loud campers.
 The mosquitoes kept us in the van, and the loud campers were obnoxious.
 Fortunately, Shelby had created window screens for the front windows, allowing us to get air in, while keeping the mosquitoes out.
 The campers quieted down eventually, and we were able to get some sleep.